X

 As you go through your business process map, you may find areas where your team performs repetitive manual work, which is quite time-consuming.
 Technology is on your side, and it’s really up to your business to ensure you use this to your advantage.
 This means automating certain facets of your business process so your workforce won’t have to do repetitive tasks anymore.

-Given the right tools and ample time to get to know more about the different types of automation software, you’ll find that many of them may actually be quite easy to implement.
+Given the right tools and ample time to get to know more about the different types of automation software, you’ll find that many of them may be quite easy to implement.
 It just takes time to master and get used to the new automation processes in place, but, eventually, you’ll notice how big of a change this can do in optimizing your business process.

 Some of these benefits include:

-• Reduce operational costs
+- Reduce operational costs

-• Increase your business’s reliability
+- Increase your business’s reliability

-• Increase business productivity
+- Increase business productivity

-• Reduce likelihood of human error
+- Reduce the likelihood of human error

 4. Map Out The Ideal Process

 As you map out your current business process, now, you’ll also have a clearer idea of what your ideal business process is.
 This is most rightfully so, as you’ll begin to realize there’s not one business process that’s universal to all types of businesses.
-Every business has its own bottlenecks in its business processes, from which you can base what you consider for yours as ideal.
+Every business has its bottlenecks in its business processes, from which you can base what you consider yours as ideal.

 Some of those ideal processes or changes you may have identified to optimize your current process include:

-• Implementing new software in replacement of any that’s already outdated.
+- Implementing new software in replacement of any that’s already outdated.

-• Improving business communications.
+- Improving business communications.

 For example, as you map out your current business processes, you may have realized that one of the bottlenecks of employees who are spending too much time is being focused on business communications.
-Rather than getting their tasks done for the day, they’ve got their hands full on emails to answer, calls to return, as well as departmental meetings.
+Rather than getting their tasks done for the day, they’ve got their hands full with emails to answer, calls to return, as well as departmental meetings.

 With this discovery in the ideal process for your business, you’ll realize the need to have a meeting-free day.
 During this day, no department heads are allowed to call meetings so that the business process can move on smoothly on that day.